SolaceTraining/solace-workshop-scs/codelab.md

 : Note that Spring Cloud Streams [provides message converters](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_provided_messageconverters) which enable the conversion of a payload to/from a specified format/shape (such as a Tweet POJO in our case) based on the argumentType in the method signature and the contentType specified on the message.
 The default content type is application/json.

-Developer - Woohoo!
+* Developer - Woohoo!
 We've deployed our first SCS source and sink applications and the marketing department is now getting the stream of tweets as they requested!
 Time to give our boss the good news.

 Positive
 : You now have a source application sending events to a sink application via an external eventing system, but notice that you didn't need to use any messaging APIs!
 SCS provides this abstraction and makes it possible for developers to concentrate on their business logic rather than learning proprietary messaging APIs!

-*BUT THIS IS ONLY DEPLOYED LOCALLY - NEED TO ADD INSTRUCTIONS TO DEPLOY TO PCF/OPENSHIFT*

 ## Discover the ease of 1-to-Many with Publish-Subscribe
 Duration: 0:10:00